KingRaver/tools/README.md

 ## 🧑‍💻 About

 KingRaver Tools Suite is maintained by [KingRaver](https://github.com/KingRaver).
-Join us in building tools that empower users and protect digital freedom[1].
+Join us in building tools that empower users and protect digital freedom.

 ## ⭐️ Show Your Support